 Be predictable on the racetrack; don’t weave on the track

 Knowing there’s a kart behind you without looking should become second nature.
-But as a starting point try learning when you enter a straight to have a quick look back (Just don’t turn the steering wheel while looking back) and make sure there’s no slow moving karts in front of you, thus can be done by planning one lap ahead so you already know what’s in front of you.
+But as a starting point try learning when you enter a straight to have a quick look back (Just don’t turn the steering wheel while looking back) and make sure there are no slow-moving karts in front of you, this can be done by planning one lap ahead so you already know what’s in front of you.
 Some tracks allow you to see karts catching you as you can see them when you’ve turned as you can now just take a quick look to your left or right depending on the track.

 Expect the unexpected at all times